suncoastlug/code-conduct/code-of-conduct.md

   * Be considerate, respectful, and collaborative.
   * Refrain from demeaning, discriminatory or harassing behavior and speech.
   * Be mindful of your surroundings and of your fellow participants.
-  * Alert conference organizers if you notice a dangerous situation or someone in distress.
+  * Alert meeting organizers if you notice a dangerous situation or someone in distress.

 ## 4. Unacceptable Behavior